 Lifetime subscriptions advertised on third party websites are another common VPN scam to look out for.
 When logging on to websites like StackSocial and Gdgt Deals, there are endless amounts of products advertised with lifetime subscriptions.

-If you ask me, Gdgt Deals ad for Windscribe VPN’s lifetime pro subscription has scam written all over it.
-In fact, when logging onto Windscribe VPN’s website, there is no lifetime subscription even offered.
+Gdgt Deals’ ad for Windscribe VPN’s lifetime pro subscription is a scam, pure and simple.
+When logging onto Windscribe VPN’s website, there is no lifetime subscription even offered.

 Remember, good things in life are not cheap and quality Internet privacy and security that last a lifetime are priced well above $49.